-There are also some disadvantages to employees working at home, most of these relate to those working from home for all, as opposed to part, of their working week:
+Though there are some disadvantages to employees working at home, most of these relate to those working from home for all, as opposed to part, of their working week:

 - Difficulty monitoring performance - there could be difficulty managing home workers and monitoring their performance.
 See effectively manage employees who work from home.

-- Cost of working from home - initial costs of training and providing suitable equipment, including adaptations to meet health and safety standards and the needs of disabled employees.
+- Cost of working from home - initial costs of training and providing suitable equipment, including adaptations to meet health and safety standards.

 - Problems with staff development - difficulty of maintaining staff development and upgrading skills.

 - Information security risk - information security problems could be more likely to occur.